kdave/btrfs-progs/Documentation/Feature-by-version.rst

 5.17 - send and relocation
-        Send and relocation (balance, device remove, shrink, block group reclaim) can now work in parallel
+        Send and relocation (balance, device remove, shrink, block group reclaim) can now work in parallel.

 5.17 - device add vs balance
-        It is possible to add a device with paused balance
+        It is possible to add a device with paused balance.

         .. note::
            Since kernel 5.17.7 and btrfs-progs 5.17.1